j-wiesmann/f5Postman/BIG-IQ CM/README.md

 ## Data

-If you would like to use the runner on the different folders, you can use also the data files as source for the setting.
+If you would like to use the runner on the different folders inside of the Collection, you can use also the data files as source for the setting.
 In this case the selected Environmental Settings are used as default setting and can be overwritten over the settings in the data file.
 Please have a look at the *_data.json files as an example.